Now and Next Boards: The Complete Visual Support Guide

 Lee, S.H., Simpson, R.L. & Shogren, K.A.
 (2007)

-Lee (date not provided) shows visual self-management tools increase independence in autistic learners.
+Lee, Simpson and Shogren (2007) found that visual self-management tools, including Now-Next boards and task checklists, increased independence for autistic learners.
 These tools include Now-Next boards and task checklists.
-Learners managing visual schedules need less adult support (Lee, date not provided).
+Learners managing visual schedules need less adult support (Lee, Simpson and Shogren, 2007).

 A Now and Next board is a simple visual tool that displays the current activity alongside the upcoming task.
 Teachers use them to make routines predictable and reduce anxiety for children who struggle with transitions.
 By breaking down the school day into two clear parts, these boards help learners process information at their own pace.